rytis/tf-nomad-2023/README.md

 - All nodes have SSM Session Manager configured for easy access from the browser
 - Loadbalancer is configured to allow access to Nomad UI (unauthenticated at this time)
 - Nomad server and worker node discovery is done using `go-discover`, ie is based on EC2 instnace tags

+It also builds Vault cluster:
+- Three server nodes